 Forgetting about the health and safety risks, using a lawnmower to cut the hedge is likely to leave the hedge with an uneven (and ultimately untidy finish).
 Not to mention you’re likely to cause damage to the lawnmower with the thicker branches from the hedge damaging the blade and rendering the mower useless for cutting the lawn.

-There are a range of hedge trimmers available, whatever your requirements, needs and budgets; however selecting the right cutter for your hedges is only part of the job of ensuring a neat clean cut, it’s also important (as with all appliances) to ensure that the hedge cutter is well maintained, and one such maintenance task is to ensure that the teeth remain sharp – enabling them to cut through branches without debris getting caught.
+There is a range of hedge trimmers available, whatever your requirements, needs, and budget.
+However, selecting the right cutter for your hedges is only part of the job in ensuring a neat, clean cut.
+It’s also important (as with all appliances) to ensure that the hedge cutter is well maintained, and one such maintenance task is to ensure that the teeth remain sharp – enabling them to cut through branches without debris getting caught.

-As you spend the autumn and winter months merge, and the deadheading and pruning within your garden continues, including cutting down stray branches within your garden (whether there from your own trees or a neighbours tree which have encroached your boundary), you’ll begin to notice a build up of garden debris.
+As the autumn and winter months merge, and the deadheading and pruning within your garden continues, including cutting down stray branches within your garden (whether they’re from your own trees or a neighbours tree which have encroached your boundary), you’ll begin to notice a build-up of garden debris.

 One of the best gardening appliances to remove such garden debris is a garden shredder, which will transform any branches and shrubbery you may cut down into mulch, which can then be used around the garden, to prevent the growth of new weeds in areas which have already been de-weeded.

-When choosing the right shredder for your garden there are two main options, an impact shredder and a roller shredder.
-The first cuts the branches and garden debris between a series of blades which are quick and chip the waste into suitable mulch.
+When choosing the right shredder for your garden there are two main options, an impact shredder, and a roller shredder.
+The first cuts the branches and garden debris between a series of blades that are quick and chip the waste into suitable mulch.

-During the spring and summer your garden is alive with bursts of colour in various little pockets; come winter however as the flowers fade away, the colour in your garden changes from vibrant blues, reds and pinks, to golden brown, yellow and orange as the trees leaves cover the lawn and flowerbeds.
+During the spring and summer your garden is alive with bursts of colour in various little pockets; come winter however as the flowers fade away, the colour in your garden changes from vibrant blues, reds, and pinks, to golden brown, yellow and orange as the tree leaves cover the lawn and flowerbeds.

 A solution is to utilise the power of a garden vacuum blower combo, which will not only make the cleaning of leaves a breeze, but the blowing function will also enable you to remove leaves and other garden debris from those tight corners within your garden, enabling you to vacuum them up ensuring that your garden remains neat and tidy.